mgdevelops2/jpmc-task-3/README.md

 # JPMC Task 3

+Being able to access and adjust data feeds is critical to trading analysis and stock price monitoring.
+With the prior tasks complete, we have the adjusted data set up on your system and piped into Perspective.

 This is a data visualization graph using - JP Morgan Chase Co's Perspective tool an interactive analytics and data visualization component, which is especially well-suited for large and/or streaming datasets.
+For traders to have a complete picture of all the trading strategies being monitored, several screens typically display an assortment of live and historical data at their workstations.

-Here we have used it to create user-configurable reports, dashboards, notebooks and applications, then deploy stand-alone in the browser.
+Here we have used Perspective to create an application that shows a visual representation of a divergence the correlation of 2 assets that deploys stand-alone in the browser.

 ## Description